m-nikhilesh/bash-scripts/README.md

 # bash-scripts
-Short snippets of linux shell command line code for doing some basic task
+Short snippets of linux shell command line code for doing some basic tasks